-Lymphomas especially Non-Hodgkins lymphoma can present with fatigue, weight loss, fever, arthralgia, cytopenia, lymphadenopathy, and a positive ANA.
-The more specific SLE associated autoantibodies are absent.
-In elderly patients presenting with lupus-like symptoms, malignancy shall be rule out by cancer screening.
+Lymphomas, especially non-Hodgkins lymphoma, can present with fatigue, weight loss, fever, arthralgia, cytopenia, lymphadenopathy, and a positive ANA.
+The more specific SLE-associated autoantibodies are absent.
+In elderly patients presenting with lupus-like symptoms, malignancy shall be ruled out by cancer screening.

 Despite the advancements in therapeutic options of SLE and a better understanding of the disease process, SLE patients suffer from significant morbidity and carry a high mortality.
-Survival rates are 85% to 90% during the first 10 years.
+Survival rates are 85 to 90% during the first ten years.
 Leading causes of mortality include cardiovascular disease, infections, and renal disease.
-Early diagnosis with therapy aimed at preventing organ damage, monitoring and screening patients for cardiovascular disease and infections with early intervention may improve these outcomes.
+Early diagnosis with therapy to prevent organ damage, monitoring and screening patients for cardiovascular disease and infections with early intervention may improve these outcomes.

-Complications in patients with SLE may occur either from a result of organ damage by the disease or due to the adverse effects of the medications.
+Complications in patients with SLE may occur either due to organ damage by the disease or due to the adverse effects of the medications.

-Disease process-related complications include but are not limited to accelerated atherosclerosis with a several-fold higher risk of coronary artery disease even in the younger population, end-stage renal disease, and neurological deficits including blindness secondary to neuropsychiatric manifestations.
-Patients with severe cutaneous lupus especially discoid lupus can suffer from permanent skin damage and alopecia.
+Disease process-related complications include but are not limited to accelerated atherosclerosis with a several-fold higher risk of coronary artery disease even in the younger population, end-stage renal disease, and neurological deficits, including blindness secondary to neuropsychiatric manifestations.
+Patients with severe cutaneous lupus, especially discoid lupus, can suffer permanent skin damage and alopecia.
 Anxiety and depression are more common in patients with SLE.
-Several pregnancy-related complications are well known including fetal loss, pre-eclampsia and eclampsia, congenital heart block and neonatal lupus.
+Several pregnancy-related complications are well known, including fetal loss, pre-eclampsia and eclampsia, congenital heart block, and neonatal lupus.

 Medication-induced complications are common and require close monitoring.
-Long-term corticosteroid use in SLE patients frequently leads to osteoporosis which is under-diagnosed and under-treated leading to osteoporotic fractures.
-Other complications of long-term use corticosteroid therapy include avascular necrosis, glaucoma, cataract, weight gain and poor control of Diabetes mellitus.
-High dose corticosteroid use can also be associated with opportunistic infections and acute psychosis.
-Long term use of hydroxychloroquine may rarely result in maculopathy and retinopathy that is irreversible, and close ophthalmology examinations are recommended.
+Long-term corticosteroid use in SLE patients frequently leads to under-diagnosed and under-treated osteoporosis, leading to osteoporotic fractures.
+Other complications of long-term use of corticosteroid therapy include avascular necrosis, glaucoma, cataract, weight gain, and poor control of Diabetes mellitus.
+High-dose corticosteroid use can also be associated with opportunistic infections and acute psychosis.
+Long-term use of hydroxychloroquine may rarely result in maculopathy and retinopathy that is irreversible, and close ophthalmology examinations are recommended.
 Cyclophosphamide use is associated with a significantly high risk of interstitial cystitis and bladder cancer even after drug discontinuation.
-SLE patients are immunocompromised and at a significantly high risk of infections which is one of the major causes of morbidity and mortality in SLE.
+SLE patients are immunocompromised and at a significantly high risk of infections which is one of the significant causes of morbidity and mortality in SLE.

 Deterrence and Patient Education

 As noted above, patient education is vital in the management of SLE.
-Better education of patients about the potential signs and symptoms of organ involvement may lead to early recognition and intervention which may prevent organ damage.
-Further, patients shall be educated about the importance of compliance with medications, clinical and laboratory evaluations.
-Dietary and lifestyle modification including photoprotection and smoking cessation is important.
-Patients with SLE suffer from significant stress related to the disease and complications and have higher rates of anxiety and depression, and support groups, behavioral therapy and sometimes involvement of psychiatry may help.
+Better education of patients about the potential signs and symptoms of organ involvement may lead to early recognition and intervention, which may prevent organ damage.
+Further, patients shall be educated about the importance of compliance with medications.
+Dietary and lifestyle modification, including photoprotection and smoking cessation, is important.
+Patients with SLE suffer from significant stress related to the disease and complications and have higher rates of anxiety and depression.
+Support groups, behavioral therapy, and sometimes the involvement of psychiatry may help.

 Enhancing Healthcare Team Outcomes

 Lupus is a chronic inflammatory disorder with no cure.
-It can affect many organs and leads to a very poor quality of life without appropriate management.
-Premature death is common from a variety of causes.
+It can affect many organs and leads to poor quality of life without appropriate management.
+Premature death is common for a variety of causes.
 To reduce morbidity and mortality, an interprofessional team should educate and manage patients with SLE.

 The primary care provider and nurse practitioner should educate the patient on avoiding triggers that cause flare-ups.
 In addition, the patient should be told to avoid UV light and minimize exposure to the sun.
-When going out, appropriate garments, sunglasses, and a wide brim hat are recommended.
+Appropriate garments, sunglasses, and a wide brim hat are recommended when going out.
 The dietitian should educate the patient on the importance of a low-fat diet to prevent hyperlipidemia.
 In addition, because patients with lupus are told to avoid the sun, vitamin D supplements are recommended.
 The physical therapist should educate the patient on the importance of exercise.
 The pharmacist should educate the patient on the importance of medication compliance and avoiding smoking.
 The nurse practitioner should counsel the patient on family planning and contraception.
 Many drugs used to treat are teratogenic, and thus, contraception is highly recommended.
 Multispeciality involvement is often needed in managing and monitoring SLE.
-While the involvement of a rheumatologist is crucial, other specialties including dermatology, cardiology, neurology, pulmonology, ophthalmology, nephrology, gastroenterology and gynecology may be needed.
-Close communication between the providers and the patient and family, and consideration of patient preferences while deciding therapy is strongly recommended.
-[Level V]
+While the involvement of a rheumatologist is crucial, other specialties including dermatology, cardiology, neurology, pulmonology, ophthalmology, nephrology, gastroenterology, and gynecology may be needed.
+Close communication between the providers and the patient and family and consideration of patient preferences while deciding therapy is strongly recommended.
+[Level 5]

 (Click Image to Enlarge)